 The OCR can address general, non-specific inquiries and questions about a DFPS case as well as the case process.

-The OCR conducts formal reviews of a CPS investigation when the investigation concludes a person abused or neglected a child.
+The OCR conducts formal reviews of a Child Protective investigation when the investigation concludes a person abused or neglected a child.
 This is handled through the OCR Review process.

 We also refer people to other agencies and programs that may be able to assist them.